 (1) Trustworthy supervisors

 (4) Headpans, 25 litre buckets, and shovels

-(5) All materials needed for concrete production (gravel, sand, cement, and water)
+(5) All materials needed for concrete production – gravel, sand, cement (grade 42.5R), and water

 (6) Concrete cube moulds

 Having gotten all materials ready, you can follow the steps outlined below:

 To achieve grade 25 concrete in local construction, I recommend the mix ratio of 1:2½:3½.
 What this means is that for 1 bag of cement, you add 5 headpans of sand, and 7 headpans of granite.
 The coarse aggregate that has been verified for this mix proportion is 3/4″ granite (19 mm size aggregate).
 The sand should be coarse and properly graded, and the cement should be sound with a strength grade of 42.5N or 42.5R.

 Note: The popular 1:2:4 mix ratio sums up to 7 (that is 1 + 2 + 4 = 7), and the recommended 1:2½:3½ mix ratio also sums up to 7.
 It has been discovered on site that for 3/4″ granite in 1:2:4 mix ratio, the quantity of granite usually appears excessive at about 0.4 – 0.6 water/cement ratio, thereby giving workmen difficulty in mixing, placing, and consolidating the concrete.

 This leads to the addition of excess water which compromises the strength of the concrete.
 While this can be taken care of by the use of superplasticizer admixture, low-budget constructions do not normally factor admixtures into the costing.
 Therefore, by slightly adjusting the sand and gravel content from 2:4 to 2½:3½ respectively, a better workable mix is achieved without consequences.